The End for MS-13

-To the American tongue honed on the locutions of television and Webster’s Dictionary, the name Mara Salvatrucha 13 may not roll off so easily.
-MS-13, on the other hand, shares the fluidity of such initialisms as NYC or LA, which apart from its violent nature, makes it easy to remember.
-The gang’s disrepute has been growing in recent years, amidst the discussion of crime and immigration reform.
-At the center of that discussion, has been Suffolk County of late- where the gang has been responsible for some 30 murders since 2013- far from its Los Angeles incipience.
+To the American tongue honed on the words of television and Webster’s Dictionary, the name Mara Salvatrucha 13 may not roll off so easily.
+MS-13, on the other hand, shares the fluidity of such initials as NYC or LA, which apart from its violent nature, makes Mara Salvatrucha 13 easy to remember.
+The gang’s violent behavior has been growing in recent years, amid the discussion of crime and immigration reform.
+At the center of that discussion has been Suffolk County of late, where the gang has been responsible for some 30 murders since 2013.

 According to the Daily News, law enforcement arrested 15 members of MS-13 on Long Island last week.
-It is here among the immigrant community, the gang with international ties stretching as far as El Salvador, has chosen to exercise its particular brand of barbarity.
-Most of their victims are dismembered, gutted and in some cases decapitated.
+It is here among the immigrant community that the gang with international ties stretching as far as El Salvador has chosen to exercise its particular brand of barbarity.
+Most of their victims are dismembered, gutted, and in some cases, decapitated.

 On Friday President Trump deviated from some of the issues surrounding the White House this week to declare war on the Gang.
-On the back burner; the “disruption” of transgenders in the military, the failure of the “skinny” repeal to replace parts of Obamacare and Scaramucci.
+On the back burner is the “disruption” of transgenders in the military, the failure of the “skinny” repeal to replace parts of Obamacare, and Scaramucci.

-The President called on the United States Congress, to provide 10,000 more Immigration and Customs Enforcement officers to aid in the effort of securing the borders and deterring illegal immigrants, a plethora of judges to chair immigration cases, and to stanch the flow of federal funds to so-called sanctuary cities.
+The President called on the United States Congress, to provide 10,000 more Immigration and Customs Enforcement officers to aid in the effort of securing the borders and deterring illegal immigrants.
+He also wants a plethora of judges to chair immigration cases and to stanch the flow of federal funds to so-called sanctuary cities.

 In a press release from the office of Congressman Lee Zeldin, the Republican from New York had this to say before joining the President on Long Island.